 The pavilions on Karlsplatz are made of a green, wrought-iron framework and marble slabs, and the roof over the arched gate is decorated with golden ornaments and sunflower motifs.
 They are a perfect example of classical Jugendstil, combining simplicity and elegance.

 Both pavilions lost their function as the Vienna U-Bahn came into use.
-Today, one pavilion houses a café, while the other has an exhibition on Otto Wagner.
+Today, one pavilion houses a café, while the other occasionally houses events.

 The Church of St. Charles (Karlskirche) is undoubtedly one of the best things to see in Vienna.
 Built between 1716 and 1739 as thanks for deliverance from the 1713 plague, the church marks the highpoint of Baroque architecture in Vienna.

 The church is dedicated to St. Charles Borromeo, the 16th-century Italian bishop who was famous for his ministrations of Milanese plague victims.